Urban-Analytics/RAMP-UA/experiments/calibration/observation_data/README.md

 * Smoothing the data

 More details on these stages are provided in the notebook.

+A variation of this method was also investigated, but was concluded to be less effective.
+The [`TestingMethod`](https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/experiments/calibration/observation_data/TestingMethod/) directory contains [`CreatingObservations-InterpolateFirst.ipynb`](https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/experiments/calibration/observation_data/TestingMethod/CreatingObservations-Daily-InterpolateFirst.ipynb), the notebook used for testing this alternative method, as well as [`CreatingObservations-InterpolateSecond.ipynb`](https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/experiments/calibration/observation_data/TestingMethod/CreatingObservations-Daily-InterpolateSecond.ipynb) which contains the same method as in [`CreatingObservations-Daily.ipynb`](https://github.com/Urban-Analytics/RAMP-UA/blob/Mollys_DA/experiments/calibration/observation_data/CreatingObservations-Daily.ipynb) but with some additional code to compare to the alternative method.
+This directory also contains the `csv` files created by both of these scripts.

 ## Outputs
 This directory contains the following `csv` files which are produced in the notebook.
 In each case for both the whole of Devon and for each MSOA individually: